szpeti00/joyfeli-website/src/en/lifestyle-coaching.md

                 </button>
                 <div class="collapse collapse-text" id="intake">
                   <div class="mt-2">
-                    During this session, we explore your lifestyle and define your <strong>goals, motivation</strong> and expectations together.
+                    During this session, we explore your lifestyle and define your <strong>goals, motivation</strong> and <strong>expectations</strong> together.
 We assess your current situation from a physical, mental, and social perspective to create a personalized coaching plan that suits you perfectly.
 You are and remain the expert of your own life.
-                    <div>Additionally, we conduct various analyses depending on the focus areas, such as:</div>
+Additionally, we conduct various analyses depending on the focus areas, such as:
                     <ul class="mt-3 list-unstyled">
                       <li>{% include "icons/cog-6-tooth-icon.njk" %}<span>Body Analysis</span></li>
                       <li>{% include "icons/chart-pie-icon.njk" %}<span>Nutrition Analysis</span></li>